-Debt consolidation occurs when several debts accumulate on a single loan with a monthly payment and an interest rate (hopefully lower).
-This can help you stay organized and possibly save money, especially when you have a lot of debt and you don't seem to be making any progress toward paying what you owe.
+Debt consolidation is a process that involves taking out a single loan to pay off multiple debts.
+This can help you stay organized and potentially save money, especially when you have a lot of debt and you don't seem to be making any progress towards paying what you owe.
 A debt consolidation loan is one of the most common and easiest ways to consolidate debt.
-You apply for a loan in the amount you owe for your current debts.
+When applying for a debt consolidation loan, you will need to provide the lender with information about your current debts.

-Once the loan is approved, you receive the funds and use them to pay off your credit cards or other loans.
+The lender will then use this information to determine the amount of the loan and the interest rate.
+Personal loans typically come with fixed interest rates and monthly payments.
+Once the loan is approved, you will receive the funds and use them to pay off your credit cards or other loans.
 In some cases, funds can be sent directly to your creditors.

 After your pre-existing debts are paid off with funds from your new debt consolidation loan, you will make a one-time payment on your new loan every month.
 If you are looking for alternatives to debt consolidation loans, below are some additional options you can consider:

 - Increasing income with extra effort or otherwise

 - Paying off some of your smaller, more manageable debts

 - Applying for a personal loan through your bank or other lender

 - Using Marcus' pre-qualification feature with soft credit